emeth-/iom-reverse-engineering/README.md

 * Mission 8 = ["Leather_Armor", "Leather_Armor"].
 Our sole screenshot has double Leather_Armor.
 The Java clone has Plate_Armor and Chainmail as the spawn options, so it's wrong for leaving out Leather_Armor.
 We cannot know whether double Leather_Armor or Leather_Armor + X is correct here.
 I elect to go with double Leather_Armor to match the screenshots.
 The core concept seems to be that this armor (at +3) is worse than what you already have, but better than nothing.
 Including Plate_Armor (+5) or Chainmail (+4) would go against that concept.

 * Mission 9 = ["Amulet_of_Teleportation", "Chainmail"].
-We have no screenshots or guides for this, so we'll just accept the Java clone's value.
+The java clone values are matched by (this guide)[https://emeth-.github.io/iom-reverse-engineering/online_guides/backups_of_guides/GoldEyeGriffin%20got%20their%20homepage%20at%20Neopets.com.html], though the guide is for v2 of IOM (and not v3) - so we'll go with these values.

 * Mission 10 = ["Plate_Armor", "Chainmail"].
-We have no screenshots or guides for this, so we'll just accept the Java clone's value.
+The java clone values are matched by (this guide)[https://emeth-.github.io/iom-reverse-engineering/online_guides/backups_of_guides/GoldEyeGriffin%20got%20their%20homepage%20at%20Neopets.com.html], though the guide is for v2 of IOM (and not v3) - so we'll go with these values.

 ### Foes